Why partner with us?

 Royal Academy of Engineering

 The Royal Academy of Engineering and Engineers Without Borders UK both recognise the urgent need to transform how we educate engineers to address the challenges of our age.
-Together, we are developing a visual tool to support universities to reimagine sustainability within degree courses.
+Together, we developed the Reimagined Degree Map, a visual tool to support universities implement the principles of global responsibility within degree courses.

 Spirax Group